stangandaho/Wildfier/README.md

 Or [download](https://github.com/stangandaho/wildfier/archive/refs/heads/main.zip) and unzip the repository.
 Go to _wildfier_ folder and click on _wildfier.Rproj_.
 Make sure you have [R and RStudio](https://posit.co/download/rstudio-desktop/) installed.
 To run the app, open _ui.R_ or _server.R_ file and click on __Run App__ button.
 ![run_app](www/images/run_app.jpg)

-⚠ If you launch the application for the first time, it can take some second to load the necessaries dependencies.
+⚠ If you launch the application for the first time, it can take 5-10min to load the necessaries dependencies.
 Make sure you are connected to internet, because some python modules are required.

 Once loaded, the app main interface look like this:
 ![main_interface](www/images/main_wildfier_interface.jpg).